IvonneBenitesRodriguez/metrics-webapp-project/README.md

 ### Key Features <a name="key-features"></a>

-- *Visibility of all the continents:* Users will be able to see all the continents and its population number in the main page.
+- 📍*Visibility of all the continents:* Users will be able to see all the continents and its population number in the main page.
-- *Select a continent:* Users will see continent by continent and they can select a continent doing click.
+- 📍*Select a continent:* Users will see continent by continent and they can select a continent doing click.
-- *Appreciate the information by continent:* Users have a page where they can appreciate all the countries which belong to a continent.
+- 📍*Appreciate the information by continent:* Users have a page where they can appreciate all the countries which belong to a continent.
 Each country has its own flag and population number.
-- *Filter functionality:* Users can use the navbar placed and write their selected country to get information about it.
+- 📍*Filter functionality:* Users can use the navbar placed and write their selected country to get information about it.
-- *Get information about the country:* The page displays relevant information about the country, population, capital,region,area, currency and languages spoken.
+- 📍*Get information about the country:* The page displays relevant information about the country, population, capital,region,area, currency and languages spoken.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-> You can see a Demo [here](https://metrics-webapp-project-microverse.onrender.com/countries/asia).
+> You can see a Demo [here](https://metrics-webapp-project-microverse.onrender.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>